Cruise Packing List: The Definitive Checklist for Any Cruise Vacation

 • Rechargeable Night Lights – Charge as needed, no outlet used!
 Also great for…

-• Highly Recommended: Rechargeable Night for your cabin bathroom.
+• Highly Recommended: Rechargeable Night Light for your cabin bathroom.
 Some cabin bathrooms are completely dark.
 Like… completely dark.
-Also a lot of times the light switch is on on the outside of the bathroom.
+Also a lot of times the light switch is on the outside of the bathroom.
 To avoid being trapped in a small dark box you need to turn on the light before entering and potentially disturb your cabin mate.
 Also that much light can have a tendency to wake a person up.
 Okay, so… plug in a night light?
 Think again, most cabin bathrooms don’t have an outlet.
-Put one of these in the bathroom and turn on before going to bed and… problems solved.
+Put one of these in the bathroom and turn it on before going to bed and… problems solved.

 • Sunrise alarm clock – especially for inside cabins.